 Every Plan generates a custom report.
 To view, click on the Plan you want to review in the calendar and select View Report.

 You’ll be able to see an overview of how your class performed, as well as details for each student that include:

 - What specific skills the student worked on

 - The percentage of right answers for each skill

 Use this data to see what topics your students have mastered and to understand where the class might need more instruction.
 The data can also help you create targeted Plans tailored to the needs of individual students.

 For more information about Assignments, read our post about using Prodigy Math as part of your overall differentiated instruction strategy.

 The more Plans and Assignments you create, the more data you’ll have to work with!

-To start making your lesson content even more engaging and effective with Prodigy Math, create or log into your teacher account now! 👇Create a Plan now!
+To help make your lesson content even more engaging with Prodigy Math, create or log into your teacher account now! 👇